 We broke this out into multiple detailed steps, but it's actually a quite quick and easy process to start.
 Now that Google has announced that it will begin charging for Google Photos storage after a certain threshold, many people are weighing their photo storage options.

 The one subset of Google Photos users who will not be charged for additional Google Photos storage are current Pixel owners.
-Google's Pixel phones are arguably the best camera phones on the market, and this benefit may convince more Android phone buyers to opt for a Pixel 4a, 4a 5G, or 5 for their next device.
+Google's Pixel phones are arguably the best camera phones on the market, and this benefit may convince more buyers to opt for one of the best Android phones like the Pixel 4a, 4a 5G, or 5 for their next device.

 Our top equipment picks